Originally published on August 20, 2025 (Episode 421)

 Amanda Roper is a public historian who has spent her career working to preserve historic places and share traditionally underrepresented stories from America’s past.
 She has been Director of the Lee-Fendall House Museum and Senior Manager of Public Programs & Interpretation at Woodlawn & Pope-Leighey House, both in Alexandria, Virginia.

 She is currently researching and writing a book about the history of women in preservation, and is a 2025–2026 Research Fellow at the George Washington Presidential Library at Mount Vernon.
-And, she also has been listening to Historically Thinking for a surprisingly long time—or so she claims.
+And, she has been listening to Historically Thinking for a surprisingly long time—or so she claims.

 Lee-Fendall House Museum in Alexandria, Virginia, with its intertwined stories of Revolutionary-era elites, Civil War medicine, and 20th-century labor history.